A unique immersive experience – the new luxury – a report by Cleverdis editor-in-chief Richard Barnes

 Imagine bathing in hot springs overlooking a river and waterfall, surrounded by natural forests and taking in the amazing surroundings of one of Japan’s most ancient Ryokans.

-In the past few years, an increasing number of surveys have found that discerning travellers are seeking more and more “unique” or “immersive” experiences, plunging into the aura, the culture and the rhythm of a place, and as much as possible, becoming as one with one’s surroundings.
+In the past few years, it has become more and more evident that discerning travellers seek “unique” or “immersive” experiences, plunging into the aura, the culture and the rhythm of a place, and as much as possible, becoming as one with one’s surroundings.

 To whit, some months ago, when prompted with a question about what might be the ideal example of such a place, the CEO of Relais & Châteaux, Jean-François Ferret didn’t hesitate in citing the Asaba in Japan, a Ryokan hotel that has been in the same family for 500 years.